A Resource Theory of Quantum Measurements: Partial Order on Measurements

 Finally this equivalence class is terminal in the sense that all measurements may be reduced to a free measurement by column stochastic maps.
 This equivalence class cannot be freely transformed into any other equivalence class. \begin{proposition}[Free Class is Terminal] $\mathcal{E}\succeq \mathcal{I}$ for all $\mathcal{E}$. \end{proposition} \begin{proof} For any POVM we can confuse all elements into the identity $\mathbbm{1}$.
 So $\vec{E} \geq \left(\mathbbm{1}\right)$, and therefore $\mathcal{E} \succeq \mathcal{I}$. \end{proof}

 This means that we may dispose of any resource freely, therefore we call this resource theory \emph{waste-free} \cite{2016coecke59}.

-We now look at the extremal equivalence classes.
-These are the the objects that cannot be acquired by freely transforming a more resourceful object. \begin{definition}[Extremal Objects] An equivalence class $\mathcal{E}$ is \emph{extremal} if for any $\mathcal{F}$, $\mathcal{F} \succeq \mathcal{E}$ implies $\mathcal{E} = \mathcal{F}$. \end{definition}
+We now look at the maximal equivalence classes.
+These are the the objects that cannot be acquired by freely transforming a more resourceful object. \begin{definition}[Maximal Objects] An equivalence class $\mathcal{E}$ is \emph{maximal} if for any $\mathcal{F}$, $\mathcal{F} \succeq \mathcal{E}$ implies $\mathcal{E} = \mathcal{F}$. \end{definition}